jennifermklein/eeniemeenie/README.md

 Eenie Meenie helps expecting parents choose a name for their baby.

-The app was built with Django for the backend and React for the frontend.
+The app was built with Django for the backend and React and Chakra for the frontend.
 Using React added complexity to the project because it required a separate server and integration between the front and backend that would have been automatic with Django and vanilla javascript.
+Chakra was helpful for easily creating nice looking and mobile-responsive components.

 **Authentication**